zzzprojects/learn-orm/tutorials/ncalc/options.md

 ## Multi-valued Parameters

-By default, a single value is used as a parameter, now if you want to use an array or of `IEnumerable` type we need to pass the `EvaluateOptions.IterateParameters` argument when creating the `Expression` instance.
+By default, a single value is used as a parameter.
+Now, if you want to use an array or of `IEnumerable` type, we need to pass the `EvaluateOptions.IterateParameters` argument when creating the `Expression` instance.

 ```csharp
 public static void Example5()